MarcelMeurer/WVD-Hydra/avd-agent-need-assistance.md

 ### Update Hydra
-If disabling UPD is not an option, you can test the hotfix of Hydra as a 2nd option: There is a new release of Hydra available from today containing the hotfix to handle failed hosts.
-This will not remove the error message but should shows the correct sessions and handle autoscaling also for hosts in the **"Need Assistance"** mode.
+There is a new release of Hydra available from 09/26/2024 (v1.0.8.6) containing a hotfix to handle failed hosts.
+This will not remove the error message but should show the correct sessions and handle autoscaling also for hosts in the **"Need Assistance"** mode.
 Please monitor your environment after update/hotfix: [How to update Hydra](https://github.com/MarcelMeurer/WVD-Hydra?tab=readme-ov-file#updates-and-releases)

 ### Disabling UDP temporary